bitovi/academy/src/typescript/2-ide-support.md

 ## Overview

-We'll review some TypeScript configuration options to help us optimize our workflow, and look at IDEs that have great TypeScript support for building TypeScript projects.
+In this section we'll learn about TypeScript configuration options to help us optimize our workflow, and look at IDEs that have great TypeScript support for building TypeScript projects.

 ## Configuring TypeScript